jonechr2/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/embedded-siw/main/index.md

 * [Browser sign-in](https://github.com/okta/samples-ios/tree/master/browser-sign-in)
 * [Okta Mobile SDK for Swift](https://github.com/okta/okta-mobile-swift)

 You can also develop your mobile app with frameworks like Ionic and Flutter.
-We currently don't have native SDKs for either, but they should work with an AppAuth library.
-We recommend [Ionic AppAuth](https://github.com/wi3land/ionic-appauth) and the [Flutter AppAuth Plugin](https://pub.dev/packages/flutter_appauth).
+Okta doesn't provide native SDKs for either, but they should work with an AppAuth library.
+For example, [Ionic AppAuth](https://github.com/wi3land/ionic-appauth) and the [Flutter AppAuth Plugin](https://pub.dev/packages/flutter_appauth).

 ## Customizations

 The Okta Sign-In Widget is fully customizable through CSS and JavaScript.
-See [Style the Widget](/docs/guides/custom-widget/) for more information and multiple examples of customization options.
+See [Style the widget](/docs/guides/custom-widget/) for more information and multiple examples of customization options.